pantsel/konnect-portal-ops-cli/README.md

 $ kptl sync httpbin_state.yaml --config .config.yaml
 ```

-## State file explanation
+## Full State File Explanation

-This `state.yaml` file defines the configuration for the HTTPBin API product.
-Below is a breakdown of its structure and key components:
+The example state file at [examples/products/httpbin/httpbin_state.yaml](examples/products/httpbin/httpbin_state.yaml) defines the configuration for the HTTPBin API product.

+Below is a detailed breakdown of its structure and key components:

 ### Version
 ```yaml